TheSoftwareDesignLab/Kraken/README.md

 }
 ```

-Notice that the content of every key *@userN* where N is the ID of the user specifies the APK information that will run each user.
+Notice that the content of every key *@userN* where *N* is the ID of the user, specifies the APK information that will run each user.

 ### Finding your apps package and launch activity name